stjohnfinn/cogs-108-final-project/README.md

 ```
 https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
 ```
+this access token may be asked of you every time you push, so make sure to save it!

 When the changes are complete and you think that they should be merged to master:
 1. Final commit and push your changes